 - Have a new, innovative, viable, and scalable business idea

-Self-Sponsorship route
+Self-Sponsorship Route

-- Establish a UK business – this may involve registering your business with Companies House, setting up a bank account, and finding suitable premises
+This may involve registering your business with Companies House, setting up a bank account, and finding suitable premises

-Types of UK business visas to expand my current business in the UK market
+Types of UK Business Visas to Expand My Current Business in the UK Market

 If you still need clarification, watch this comprehensive video that explains the entire Self-Sponsorship Route process.